Everything Will Be Alright in the End: Promotion

-Since March 19, 2014, the band began releasing a weekly video series, with twenty-four installments being included so far.
+Starting on March 19, 2014, the band began releasing a weekly video series, with twenty-four installments.
 Several clips featured the band working in the studio and also revealed several song titles for the then-unnamed album, including "Ain't Got Nobody" and "The Waste Land".
 The ninth installment of the series eventually revealed the title to the album, while the eleventh revealed the album cover by visual artist Christopher McMahon.
 The original release date of September 30 was announced through both the web series and Entertainment Weekly, along with a behind-the-scenes look into the recording sessions.

 In February 2014, the band performed the first single from the album, titled "Back to the Shack", on the 2014 Weezer Cruise.
 The studio version of the song premiered on July 21 on the band's YouTube channel, and was released as a single the following day.
 On July 23, the band performed the live TV debut of the song on The Tonight Show Starring Jimmy Fallon.

 On July 21, the band announced the album would be available for pre-order on PledgeMusic.
 The band also announced plans to perform the entire album, "front to back", in certain small venues.
 On September 8, the band debuted a second single from the album, "Cleopatra", while also releasing upcoming album art, along with more pre-order information.
 The full album was made available on iTunes Radio on September 30, 2014, as part of the First Play series.
 On November 18, a third single from the album was released, "Da Vinci".
 "Go Away", was released as a promotional single on July 24, 2015, along with a music video.

 In late 2014, the band promoted the album by playing it live in its entirety, mainly in smaller venues that also included acoustic performances of songs from their back catalogue.